 Again another fairly obvious course of action to save money on heating bills would be to keep windows closed and doors too.
-Even keeping internal doors closed can keep the heat in for longer and prevent draughts and cold air getting in from outside.
+Even keeping internal doors closed can keep the heat in for longer.
+It will also prevent draughts and cold air getting in from outside.
 Closing curtains early on a dark gloomy day and keeping them open when it is sunny outside may also keep rooms warmer for longer.

 Heat only the space you need

 Turning off radiators that aren’t used and keeping the door shut will ensure that only the space you need is warmed through.
 For those with children, putting an extra cover on beds at night and heating rooms on a timer could save cash.
-During the day keep activities downstairs so that only the main living space needs warming up on those extra cold days.
+During the day, keep activities downstairs.
+Doing so means that only the main living space needs warming up on those extra cold days.

 It might sound silly but turning your heating off and going somewhere else to take advantage of theirs could cut down on your heating bill.
 Going to the supermarket, the gym or taking in a museum might reduce the time spent at home and therefore the need for heating to be turned on.
 Alternatively, wrap up warm and take a bracing walk outside – you are bound to feel warmer once you get home and appreciate the indoors a little more!

 Turn down the thermostat

 If you can, turn down the heating thermostat.
 Even turning down by just one notch could save money overall on heating bills.

 Invest in insulation